 Have you ever wondered why sometimes you set a goal and reach it, and stay there, and other times you hardly get out of the gate before you fall off course?
 I’ve spent a lot of time thinking about that.

-One theory that I think has legs, but I’ve never researched the elements of it enough to do anything with it.
+I have one theory that I think has legs, but I’ve never researched the elements of it enough to do anything with it.
 Let’s see what you think.
 You have to put your heart, mind, and stomach into committing to the goal.
 If you don’t have all three, you don’t have a solid commitment.
 Without the three you don’t have strong enough willpower.

 Sounds kinda crazy, doesn’t it.
 But, that’s what I thought was behind my various successes and failures at staying the path to my various goals.
 But then, in reading a book, a new idea shook my world!